irbull/toro/src/content/blog/2024/stubs-spys-mocks/stubs-spys-mocks.md

 ### Spies

 Spies are like the secret agents of test doubles.
 They _observe_ and record how your methods are used, without requiring strict expectations upfront.
 Want to let a method run but still verify interactions afterward?
 Spies let you do just that.
-They're perfect for keeping an eye on things while staying flexible.
+They're perfect for keeping an eye on things while staying flexible in your test code.

 ### TL;DR